CBA Young Lawyers International Program 2015-17

-Welcome to the National Air and Space Law Section!
+Welcome to the CBA Air and Space Law Section!

 The Section aims to keep its members up to date in all aspects of air and space law, including labour, environmental, regulation, financial, liability and issues stemming from governing bodies including Transport Canada, the Canadian Transportation Agency, the Transportation Appeal Tribunal of Canada, Ministry of Transport, the Federal Aviation Administration, the European Aviation Safety Agency, the International Civil Aviation Organization and the International Air Transport Association.
 Our members include in-house counsel and private practitioners from all parts of the country.
 We provide opportunities to interact with industry stakeholders and provide a dialogue between counsel and those affected by aviation law.
 We invite our members to be involved in the Section on all levels, including, writing an article for Altitudes, suggesting a panel topic, or attending our events!